CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/VMware-Setup-clstr-cld.md

     {{<netq-install/verify-cmd deployment="cloud">}}

 11. Run the Bootstrap CLI on the worker node.
+Be sure to replace the *eth0* interface used in this example with the interface on the server used to listen for NetQ Agents.

     {{<netq-install/bootstrap server="cluster" version="3.0.0" deployment="cloud" platform="vm">}}